-Goal 1: Create a task force that will propose a sustainable school design with a single trackscenario and a double-track scenario to be vetted through appropriate channels by or before May30, 2020.

-Goal 2: Create an In/Outreach Task Force that will determine the needs for further in-reach and outreach aligned with the mission and vision of Blue Oak Charter School consisting of parents, community members, Waldorf certified teachers, staff and perhaps two students appropriately selected to assist by or before June 1, 2020.
+Goal 1: Create a task force that will propose a sustainable school design with a single track scenario and a double-track scenario to be vetted through appropriate channels by or before May and outreach aligned with the mission and vision of Blue Oak Charter School consisting of parents, community members, Waldorf certified teachers, staff and perhaps two students appropriately selected to assist by or before June 1, 2020.
 The In/outreach task force will report to the designated administrator.